-Open a saving account and make withdrawals after earning interest.
-It seems counter intuitive to withdraw money quickly, but it does help children learn about compounding if they can deposit $5 and withdraw $5.01.
+Open a savings account and make withdrawals after earning interest.
+It seems counterintuitive to withdraw money quickly, but it does help children learn about compounding if they can deposit $5 and withdraw $5.01.

 Help your kids set goals.
 Help your kids cut out pictures of items they want to purchase to establish a visual relationship with their money.
 Another popular way to track savings for a particular item is to use a thermometer and color in the various savings levels as they work towards their goal.